 Other courses are elective.
 Ph.D. students should note, however, minimum course requirements for minor and breadth fields, and plan accordingly from early in their degree.
 All students must consult the GPO before making course choices.

-In addition, students adding the Archival Studies and Public History certificates to their M.A. or Ph.D. degree may count internship opportunities towards their coursework.
+In addition, students adding the Public History certificate to their M.A. or Ph.D. degree may count internship opportunities towards their coursework.